NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/skills.md

 ## Skills Definition Export

-To export the skills table to Excel, click the `Export All Rows` button located at the top right of the table.
+To export the skills table to Excel, click the `Export All Skills` button located at the top right of the table.
 This will generate an Excel file containing all skills for the current subject.

 Important Export Details: